2022 Missouri Amendment 3: Background

+In September 2022, lawmakers pushed to have cannabis added to a special session called by Governor Mike Parson, over disagreements with policies outlined in Amendment 3, particularly with licensing.
+A bill entitled the Marijuana Freedom Act was filed to address these concerns.
+Despite calling Amendment 3 a "disaster", Governor Parson did not expand the scope of the special session to include cannabis, killing the challenge to Amendment 3.

+Contents

+The amendment appeared on the ballot as follows:

 Missouri Department of Health and Senior Services is directed to conduct cannabis licensing and regulation.

-Support and opposition
+The provisions of the amendment would officially go into effect on December 8, 2022.

+Campaigns

 There has been opposition to the scheme's licensing caps giving an advantage to existing medical dispensary license holders due to existing medical license holders being first in line for recreational licenses, raising questions about "fairness and equity".
 A competing bill without caps was introduced in the state legislature.
 It failed after it was amended with two provisions labeled "poison pills", including licensing caps.
 There has also been opposition due to there not being an automatic expungement of criminal records.